CS2103JAN2017-W13-B1/main/docs/UserGuide.md

 * `create watch movie from me to you /from 1830 010317 to 010317 2030 `
 * `create read essay by tutor /by 200217 /tag urgent /tag assignment`

 ### 2.3.
-Listing all tasks: `list`
+Listing / Searching tasks: `list`

-Shows a list of all tasks in μTask based on inputs taken.<br>
+Shows a list of tasks in μTask based on inputs taken.<br>
 Format: `list [TYPE] [/by DEADLINE] [/from START_TIME] [/to END_TIME] [/tag TAG...] [/done YES|NO]`
-> * If no parameters are provided, μTask will list all unexpired task from current date time in which the command is executed
+> * If no parameters are provided, μTask will list all unexpired tasks from current date time in which the command is executed
 > * `TYPE` refers to the type of task
 	* Either `float`, `deadline` or `event` can be used

 Examples:
 * `list`
 * `list float /tag urgent`
+* `list deadline /by 2359 310817 /tag math /done NO`
-* `list event /from 201017 to 221017 /done NO`
+* `list event /from 201017 to 221017 /done YES`

 ### 2.4.
 Updating a task: `edit`